-A third set is therefore established from among the urban units that make up the second set which includes, on the one hand, the central urban core city, and on the other hand, the surrounding "communes" in which at least 50% of the housing units are located in large blocks of flats, i.e. with more than 12 units, or in which a private operator has announced plans to perform a large-scale optical fibre rollout.
+A third set is therefore established from among the urban units that make up the second set which includes, on the one hand, the surrounding "communes" in which at least 50% of the housing units are located in large blocks of flats, i.e. with more than 12 units, or in which a private operator has announced plans to perform a large-scale optical fibre rollout.